ebzzry/ebzzry.github.io/en/fkd/emacs-mail.md

     M-x dc RET

 This will prompt you to input your passphrase.
-After which, you’ll be prompted if you’ll want to replace the contents of the buffer, say yes to this.
+After which, you’ll be prompted if you’ll want to replace the contents of the buffer.
+Say yes to this.

-These approaches are not fool-proof, because there’s at least two gaping holes that you have to be aware of—Emacs backups, and mu4e drafts.
+These approaches are not fool-proof, because there’s at least two gaping holes that you have to be aware of:

+1. Emacs backups, and
+2. mu4e drafts

 With the former, when you are using Emacs’s backup facility, or a package like [backup-dir](https://www.emacswiki.org/emacs/BackupDirectory), messages that you compose, presumably before you encrypt it, will have an unencrypted copy to the local disk.
 With the latter, the same principle applies.
 So be wary of these situations, and tweak your configuration, as necessary.

 <a name="closing"></a> Closing remarks